Yoshiko Sai: Musical career

 Yoshiko Sai was born in the south of Nara Prefecture in 1953.
 As a child she liked to draw, and eventually also became a keen reader.
 Although tests left little time for this hobby during high school, she recalls that she read some works by Edogawa Ranpo.
 In junior high school she entered the chorus club.
 Then in senior high school she and four other students started a band inspired by the popular folk group "Akai Tori" (赤い鳥), but she was more interested in painting at the time (she would later be personally responsible for the artwork of most of her albums).
 After failing to enter the Kyoto University of the Arts in 1972 she enrolled in the law department at Doshisha University instead, but spent the following year bed-ridden by a kidney disease.
 During her convalescence she read many books by famous authors, but most of all bizarre and dreamlike novels by authors like Mushitarō Oguri, Tachibana Sotoo, Yumeno Kyūsaku, Juran Hisao and Seishi Yokomizo.
 She recalled that "... perhaps it was because of my illness, but reading dark novels made me feel calm."
 The books would have a large influence on her later songwriting.
 After being discharged she began to write poems, and came up with the idea of turning them into songs so that many people could listen to them at once.

-She became a professional musician after meeting Rabi Nakayama after a concert, who was convinced to let her record her first album.